getgauge/taiko/README.md

 ## Easy Installation

-Taiko works on Windows, MacOS and linux.
+Taiko works on Windows, MacOS and Linux.
 You only need to have [Node.js](https://nodejs.org/en/) installed in your system to start writing Taiko scripts in JavaScript.
-After you’ve installed Node.js open a terminal application (or powershell in the case of windows) and install Taiko using npm with the command
+After you’ve installed Node.js open a terminal application (or powershell in the case of Windows) and install Taiko using [npm](https://www.npmjs.com/) with the command

     $ npm install -g taiko